Undergraduate Course: Brand Culture (BUST10127)

 ||Availability||Available to all students

 Taking a socio-cultural perspective, Brand Culture provides students with a deeper knowledge of the place of brands in the lives of consumers and the skills used to manage them.
-It does this by considering the meanings of brands and by outlining different brand strategies available to companies to both meet the needs of consumers and achieve strategic organisational goals.
-Section one - which explores the socio-cultural meaning of brands - is designed to equip students with an understanding of what a brand is, how they are used by consumers and from where their meaning is derived.
-With this grounding in place, we then move, in section two, to explore the concepts of brand equity before discussing different approaches to the management of brands
+It does this by considering the meanings of brands and by outlining different brand strategies available to companies to both create meaning and meet the needs of consumers.
+We firstly explore the socio-cultural meaning of brands to equip students with an understanding of what a brand is, how they are used by consumers and from where their meaning is derived.
+With this grounding in place, we then move to explore the concepts of brand equity before discussing different approaches for managing brands.

 Student Learning Experience